ibm-cloud-docs/discovery-data/known-issues.md

   3. Increase the cache memory:
      * Increase the memory limit of `container model-runtime` in `deployment core-discovery-stateless-api-model-runtime` to `10` GB or more
      * Edit the environment variable `CAPACITY_MB` in `deployment core-discovery-stateless-api-model-runtime`, set it to 1`0240` or more

+- If the model runtime container is restarted but the model mesh runtime container is not, the Analyze API can run into problems.

+  - **Error**: The Analzye API call returns 500 error on a specific collection and the log contains the following entry:

+    ```
+    "message": "error occurred in analyzer
+      java.lang.NullPointerException
+      at c.i.e.a.a.s.r.ModelManager$2.analyze(ModelManager.java:112)
+    ```
+    {: codeblock}
+  - **Cause**: The model runtime container and model mesh runtime container are out of sync.
+  - **Solution**: Delete the `wd-stateless-api-model-runtime` pods to restart both the model mesh and model runtime containers.

 Also see the issues identified in all previous releases.